top of page

 NOTES:

 [1] This is not a rejection of expository preaching.
 It is a perfectly acceptable approach.
-However, it is not the only way to do preach, and it is not any more “biblical” than a topical approach.
+However, it is not the only way to preach, and it is not any more “biblical” than a topical approach.
 It has weaknesses, just as other methods do.
 The best approach is to mix these two methodologies to ensure key topics are covered (topical) and that a breadth of Bible doctrines are addressed (expository).

 [2] Why should a preacher even care about the power government gains through socialism?
 Because Christ directly commands us to care for the poor and protect our fellow man from oppression (Isa.
 58:10).
 Because socialism creates both oppression and poverty, we are commanded to teach about it and fight it.